Can You Die from Heroin Withdrawal

 Detox experts are able to provide the meds and support needed throughout the detox process.
 This is vital to the person being able to complete the detox from start to finish.
-Without this support most people would give up and return to the drug just to stop the withdrawal effect.
+Without this support, most people would give up and return to the drug just to stop the withdrawal effect.

 What Happens After Heroin Withdrawal?

 A formal treatment program is the next step of the recovery journey.
 Without this treatment, it is not possible to sustain sobriety.
-That is because the thought patterns that keep someone shackled to the heroin use must be changed.
+That is because the thought patterns that keep someone shackled to heroin use must be changed.
 The process takes a certain amount of education, therapy, and support to be effective.

 For someone with a long history of heroin addiction, a 90-day inpatient rehab program provides the best chance of long-term success.
 While enrolled in the program the person will learn and practice new ways of thinking and responding to life stressors.
-These behavior-based therapies that can help them replace prior behaviors with new, healthy ones.
+These behavior-based therapies can help them replace prior behaviors with new, healthy ones.

-During rehab the person will engage in a variety of treatment actions.
+During rehab, the person will engage in a variety of treatment actions.
 Each treatment program will have its own theme or niche that helps define it.
 While most rehabs use evidence-based treatment approaches, these can vary from one program to the other.
-In addition to the psychotherapy, methadone or other replacement drugs can also help sustain recovery.
+In addition to psychotherapy, methadone or other replacement drugs can also help sustain recovery.

 The basic treatment elements for heroin recovery include: